ecezalp/vancouver-collision-data/readme.md

 # Zero Collision App

+### Zero Collision is a safe biking app.
+You can track your routes, and collect points for biking on safer paths!

 This application is hosted at https://zero-collision-demo.firebaseapp.com/

 Please visit the link from a browser on your phone!